treffynnon/sqlstyle.guide/_includes/sqlstyle.guide.md

 ##### General

 * Tables must have at least one key to be complete and useful.
+* This key should be made the clustered index unless there is a more suitable candidate.
 * Constraints should be given a custom name excepting `UNIQUE`, `PRIMARY KEY` and `FOREIGN KEY` where the database vendor will generally supply sufficiently intelligible names automatically.